MIHIR-RANJAN/mental-health-assessment/Main/README.md

-# Mental Health Assessment Prototype
+# Mental Health Assessment App

 This is a **Streamlit-based mental health assessment** tool that evaluates user responses and provides insights using **BERT-based NLP models**.
 The application includes: